Mt Rainier National Park

 The trail passes through woods and meadows, it crosses streams.
 It avoids mountain climbing and glaciers, but especially at higher points along the trail snow is possible any month, including carryover from the previous winter.

 Most visitors to Mt.
 Rainier National Park will drive from point to point, perhaps taking short hikes at various destinations.
 Trails like Wonderland can provide a much more intitimate experience with the park.

 Along the Wonderland Trail (P14A0554)

 More About Mt.
 Rainier National Park

 Spectacular scenery.
 Great hiking.
 Challenging mountain climbing.
 Mt.
 Rainier has a lot to offer to those looking to get away from it all and to those looking for a great day trip out of Seattle.
-Longmire is a good place to stop for those visitors entering the park from the west on Highway 706.
+Or even a week-trip if you choose to hike the challenging Wonderland Trail.

 When experiencing Mt.
 Rainier National Park, it can be easy to forget that Mt.
 Rainier is regarded as one of the most dangerous volcanoes in the world.
 It has much in common with Mt.
 St. Helens.
 But Mt.
 Rainier is bigger, it's covered with much more ice and snow, and it is closer to major population centers.
 Lahars from past eruptions have flowed as far as present-day downtown Seattle and Tacoma.
 So enjoy it while you can.

 You may also like these Mt.
 Rainier destinations:

 - Skyline Trail At Paradise, Mt Rainier National Park, Washington

 - Sunrise Point, Mt Rainier National Park, Washington